If you need a seat map to avoid crying babies, you're the problem

 After a few minutes, the woman sitting in front of us turned around and ordered sternly, "I have five grandchildren.
 You need to walk that baby.
 Walk her!"
 My wife stood up and walked her, up and down the aisle, and after a few minutes, our daughter did calm down and eventually fell asleep in her arms.

-Grandma helped us outw
+Grandma helped us out

 Parents really do want to help their children behave in the air.